ZachBray/simple-binary-encoding-wiki/Intermediate-Representation.md

 Each message is similar in that it is started with `BEGIN_MESSAGE` and ended with `END_MESSAGE`.

-Careful readers may realize that it is simple to add more messages to an IR file by concatenation.
+Careful readers may realise that it is simple to add more messages to an IR file by concatenation.
 Just concatenate a list of Tokens to the end of the file.
 This is intentional and provides a simple mechanism for composition.